Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • Send-to emails: who needs the COI, plus any CC list

-Existing clients: Request a COI here →
+Existing clients: request a COI here.
+New to us: start coverage here first.

 How we help you meet requirements fast

 We translate contractor insurance requirements into the exact documents a GC or portal is trying to validate, without guessing or overpromising.
+What you can expect:

-• Compliance-first handling: We work from your bid packet or contract language so the endorsement request matches the requirement.
+• Compliance-first handling: we work from your bid packet or contract language so the endorsement request matches the requirement.

-• Trade-aware context: Roofing, GC, and plumbing workflows differ, and the compliance pack reflects that.
+• Trade-aware context: roofing, GC, and plumbing workflows differ, and the compliance pack reflects that.

-• Multi-carrier placement: We are an independent broker that shops coverage with multiple carriers.
+• Multi-carrier placement: we are an independent broker that shops coverage with multiple carriers.

-1) What is an Additional Insured endorsement?
+What is an Additional Insured endorsement?

 An Additional Insured endorsement is a policy endorsement that can grant another party certain protections under your liability policy for claims tied to your work, subject to the policy terms.

-2) Is “Additional Insured” satisfied by a COI checkbox?
+Is Additional Insured satisfied by a COI checkbox?

 Often no. A COI is proof of coverage at a point in time.
 If the contract requires Additional Insured status, it is commonly confirmed through an endorsement, not created by a certificate note.

-3) Why do GCs and owners ask to be Additional Insured?
+Why do GCs and owners ask to be Additional Insured?

 It is a common risk-transfer requirement in construction contracts and onboarding packets.

-4) Which policy is Additional Insured usually tied to?
+Which policy is Additional Insured usually tied to?

 Most commonly general liability.
 Other lines may be handled differently depending on the requirement and carrier.